xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

   --verbose
 ```

-Now we have our trimmed sequence data for denoising.
+Now we have our trimmed sequence data for next step denoising.

 <br>
 **Step 3: Denoising trimmed sequence data with DADA2.**